mastanca/webtask-workshop/modules/hello-editor.md

 - On the left hand navigation, Click the `explore` icon which will display a list of all tasks.
 - Click the `trash` icon next to the task you want to destroy.
 - Click the `yes` button to confirm.

+**Note:** Don't actually remove your wt1 webtask, we will be continuing to use it later.

 ![List webhook](../images/wt-editor-delete.gif)